unionai/unionai-docs/source/integrations/enabling-azure-resources/enabling-azure-container-registry.md

 The simplest, most flexible approach is to provide Union the ability to add roles assignments against the ACR instance.

-Assign the union Entra app registration created during data plane setup the Azure provided role `User Access Administrator` or create a custom role, scoped to the ACR instance, with the following permissions:
+Your Azure account should have a Union Entra app that was created during your data plane setup.
+To this app, you need to either assign the Azure-provided role `User Access Administrator` or a custom-created role.
+If you choose to use a custom role, it must be scoped to the ACR instance, with the following permissions:

 * `Microsoft.Authorization/roleAssignments/write`
 * `Microsoft.Authorization/roleAssignments/delete`